oduerr/hsk/hsk5_flashcard_spec.md

 - It should check the data directory on the server if there is a new card.
 If so, it should download it and integrate it.
 The order should be alphabetic order.
 This could also be English (but that should no be a problem).

 #### Make Playback Speed adjustable
-- Add a “Voice speed” slider in the gear menu, range e.g. 0.5–1.5.
+- Add a "Voice speed" slider in the gear menu, range e.g. 0.5–1.5.

 #### UI
 - Mic and Loudspeaker must be in a row above the card on the rigth side (see image)